Solar panels in Bristol: are they worth it?

 If your home fits this description and you receive at least one qualifying benefit, you could take advantage of the government’s main programme for reducing domestic emissions.

-You could potentially get an energy supplier to install a free solar panel system on your property through this scheme, but only if your home is electrically heated, like 9% of households in England and Wales.
+You could potentially get an energy supplier to install a free solar panel system on your property through this scheme, but only if you primarily use electricity to heat your home.

 Is Bristol sunny enough for solar panels?